Cabin

 Livingston

 Located in Livingston, this cabin is in a rural area.
-Chico Hot Springs and Livingston Golf & Country Club are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Gallatin National Forest and Yellowstone River.
-Discover the area's water adventures with rafting and fishing nearby, or enjoy the great outdoors with ecotours and hiking.
+Chico Hot Springs and Livingston Golf & Country Club are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Gallatin National Forest and Dome Mountain Wildlife Management Area.
+Discover the area's water adventures with scuba diving and rafting nearby, or enjoy the great outdoors with horse riding and hiking/biking trails.

 Map